-I have collected various ideas from the Montessori’s world and put together some resources to approach it.
+I have collected various ideas from the Montessori’s world.

 Can we learn something from computational scientist’s work?
-Something that can reconcile mathematic and school?
+Something that can reconcile mathematics and school?

 Few considerations over technology, digital natives, scientists and Montessori method in my talk: “More is Different – Parola di nativo digitale… e di Premio Nobel”.

-Due to the audience, almost all material is in Italian.
+Due to the audience, almost all material is in Italian, but I started translating

 Here, you can find the list of past and future talks about Montessori.